LaunchCode-Education-Archived/skills-front-end/studios/flicklist/3/README.md

 This task involves changing code in both `index.html` and `flicklist.js`.

-Read more about <a href="http://v4-alpha.getbootstrap.com/components/list-group/" target="_blank">Bootstrap Lists</a> and <a href="http://v4-alpha.getbootstrap.com/components/buttons/" target="_blank">Bootstrap Buttons</a> for guidance.
+Read more about [Bootstrap Lists](http://v4-alpha.getbootstrap.com/components/list-group/) and [Bootstrap Buttons](http://v4-alpha.getbootstrap.com/components/buttons/) for guidance.

 #### 2e.
 Style the Form

-For guidance, read more about <a href="http://v4-alpha.getbootstrap.com/components/input-group/" target="_blank">Boostrap Input Groups</a>, especially <a href="http://v4-alpha.getbootstrap.com/components/input-group/#button-addons" target="_blank">Button Addons</a>.
+For guidance, read more about [Boostrap Input Groups](http://v4-alpha.getbootstrap.com/components/input-group/), especially [Button Addons](http://v4-alpha.getbootstrap.com/components/input-group/#button-addons).

 #### 2f.
 Style the Watchlist

 This one's very simple.
-In index.html, just give the watchlist `<ul>` a class of <a href="http://getbootstrap.com/css/#inline" target="_blank">list-inline</a>.
+In index.html, just give the watchlist `<ul>` a class of [list-inline](http://getbootstrap.com/css/#inline).
 Remember that whole `"inline-block"` shenanigans we did last time?
 This class was made specifically for lists like the kind we're doing here.

 #### 2g.
 Style the Watchlist Items

-In `flicklist.js`, restyle the watchlist items using <a href="http://getbootstrap.com/components/#panels-heading" target="_blank">Bootstrap Panels</a>.
+In `flicklist.js`, restyle the watchlist items using [Bootstrap Panels](http://getbootstrap.com/components/#panels-heading).

 #### 2h.
 Customize the Watchlist Items